PRIVACY POLICY

 7. WHO ARE OUR THIRD-PARTY SOURCES?

+We mainly obtain information directly from you.
+From time to time, we may also obtain information on you from third-party sources.
 We will only gather such information when the third parties either have obtained your consent or are otherwise legally allowed to share such information.
 In certain limited circumstances, some third parties may be required to disclose your personal information to us.
+For more information on our sharing of information with these third-party sources, please refer to the section With whom do we share your personal information?

 8. SHOULD YOU ALWAYS SHARE YOUR PERSONAL INFORMATION WITH US?